Gloria Estefan: 2010–2019: Miss Little Havana and The Standards

+In May 2013, she appeared on Paul Anka's Duets album with the song "Think I'm in Love Again".
 In September 2013, Estefan released The Standards.
-The album features some collaborations with artists like Laura Pausini, Dave Koz and Joshua Bell, and a selection of songs from the Great American Songbook.
+The album features collaborations with Laura Pausini, Dave Koz and Joshua Bell, and a selection of songs from the Great American Songbook.

-The album reached No. 20 on the US Billboard 200 chart marking her first top 20 album on the chart since 1994's Hold Me, Thrill Me, Kiss Me.
+The album reached No. 20 on the US Billboard 200 chart, marking her first top 20 album on the chart since 1994's Hold Me, Thrill Me, Kiss Me.
 The first single from the album was "How Long Has This Been Going On?".

-In April 2014, Estefan and her husband were honored at the 2014 "Power of Love Event for Keep Memory Alive" in Las Vegas, where other musicians, including Ricky Martin and Rita Moreno offered the couple a tribute to their music.
+In April 2014, Estefan and her husband were honored at the 2014 "Power of Love Event for Keep Memory Alive" in Las Vegas, where other musicians, including Ricky Martin and Rita Moreno, offered the couple a tribute to their music.
 Estefan joined Carlos Santana on his new album Corazon in a song called "Besos de lejos".
-Estefan released Soy Mujer, on Sony Latin on 23 June 2015.
-The album consists of Estefan's greatest Spanish-language hits.
+Estefan released the compilation Soy Mujer on 23 June 2015, which consists of Estefan's Spanish-language hits.

-2020s
+2020–present: Brazil305

 Estefan announced she was working on re-recording her music catalog with Brazilian rhythms and four new songs on an album titled Brazil305.
 She released the first single for the album, "Cuando Hay Amor", on 12 June 2020.

 In April 2020, Estefan released "Put on Your Mask", a parody of her 1989 song "Get on Your Feet", with the lyrics changed to reflect the importance of wearing face masks during the COVID-19 pandemic.

-In May 2020, Estefan wrote and released "We Needed Time" as a musical piece to reflect the feelings and emotions the world was experiencing around the COVID-19 global pandemic.
-The genesis of the song came from a late night conversation Estefan had with her son Nayib who exclaimed to her that although he wouldn't have asked for a pandemic, it had gifted him with precious time to spend with his wife and son.
-Taking this idea, Gloria penned the lyrics and composed the melody.
-The video for the song was shot in and around Estefan's property on Star Island, Miami by socially distanced cinematographers using drone cameras to capture the beautiful tranquility that the pandemic had created.
-The song was made available to download for free from Estefan's official website and on some streaming platforms.
+In May 2020, Estefan wrote and released "We Needed Time" to reflect her feelings around the COVID-19 global pandemic.
+The video for the song was shot in Star Island, Miami by socially distanced cinematographers using drone cameras.

-In 2022 the Estefans brought out a new Christmas album tilted “Estefan Family Christmas”.
-Emilio and Gloria Estefan say the album includes Gloria Estefan, her daughter Emily and her grandson (Sasha) they are all in the studio recording the album.
+In 2022, the Estefans released a Christmas album tilted Estefan Family Christmas.
+The album includes Gloria Estefan, her daughter Emily, and her grandson.

+The soundtrack single "Gonna Be You" from the film 80 for Brady was released on January 20, 2023.
+The song was written by Diane Warren, and performed by Dolly Parton, Belinda Carlisle, Cyndi Lauper, Debbie Harry and Gloria Estefan.
+The official music video shows Parton, Carlisle, Lauper, and Estefan performing while wearing football jerseys similar to the ones worn by the women in the film, interspersed with clips from the film.

+Estefan released her next album, Raíces on May 28, 2025.
+It debuted at No. 9 in the U.S. Billboard tropical charts.